St. Brendan Catholic Church, Los Angeles

 St. Brendan Catholic Church is a Catholic church in the Roman Catholic Archdiocese of Los Angeles, located in the Windsor Square section of Los Angeles, California.
 The current Gothic Revival-style church was built in 1927 and has also served as a location for various Hollywood productions.
+The final scene of the 1930 Our Gang / The Little Rascals movie Pups Is Pups was filmed on the steps outside the main entrance.

 Early history

 St. Brendan was formed as a new parish in 1914 under the leadership of Father William Forde.
 The parish was initially dubbed the "baby" parish, and in 1915 Father Forde told the Los Angeles Times: "The growth of the 'baby' parish of the diocese has been remarkable.
 New families are moving in every day.
 The whole community is alive and developing rapidly.
 The congregation is enthusiastic and hopeful of great things in the future."

 New church built in 1927

 The parish opened a parochial grammar school in 1915 on Western Avenue, which still operates at that location.
 In 1927, the parish built the large brownstone Gothic church that has been used by the parish for more than 90 years.
 At the time of the new church's dedication in January 1928, the Los Angeles Times noted that the "beautiful" new church had cost $400,000, and reported: "The new building is in the Old English Gothic style and is considered one of the handsomest structures of its kind in California."
 Designed by architect Emmett Martin, the church has been called "one of the archdiocese's architectural gems."